Building quantum computers from

 Controlled by lasers

-Using lasers as optical tweezers, we trap individual atoms in their place.
-The lasers suppresses the atomic movement, effectively cooling atoms down to nearly absolute zero temperature.
-At these temperatures, the individual discrete energy levels of the atoms can be resolved and manipulated.
-Some of them leading to huge coherence times exceeding one second.
+We use lasers, acting as optical tweezers, to trap individual atoms in place.
+The lasers suppress atomic movement, effectively cooling the atoms down to nearly absolute zero temperature.
+At these temperatures, the individual discrete energy levels of the atoms can be resolved and manipulated, some of them leading to huge coherence times exceeding one second.

-When atoms are excited to high-energy states, called Rydberg states, their electron clouds are puffed up to relatively enormous scale.
-Such atoms grow by more than a thousand times their usual size.
+When atoms are excited to high-energy states, called Rydberg states, their electron clouds puff up to a relatively enormous scale, about a thousand times their original size.
 In this Rydberg state, different atoms can interact over long distances, enabling quantum information to be transferred between them.
 This enables entanglement, one of the key ingredients for quantum information manipulation.

 Long-range Rydberg interactions can be used to reduce the gate-decomposition overhead of multi-qubit gates.
 This minimizes errors and increases processing speed.